Q&A & Flashcards Available

 2. Rotation of the Earth

-• Definition: Rotation is the spinning of the earth on its axis.
+• Definition: Rotation is the continuous spinning of the earth from west to east on its imaginary axis, completing one full turn in approximately 24 hours.

-3. Effects of Rotation
+Effects of Rotation

 4. Revolution of the Earth